 - Ongoing supervision through specific procedures to validate the financial controls, carried out when audit work is performed.
-Additionally, the Corporate Internal Audit Area carries out a check on the work performed throughout the year by the different Internal Audit units in relation to the ICFR. - Periodic supervision, focused on both the analysis of the documentation, evaluation of the design, and evaluation of the effective operation of the ICFR.
+Additionally, the Corporate Internal Audit Area carries out a check on the work performed throughout the year by the different Internal Audit units in relation to the ICFR.

+- Periodic supervision, focused on both the analysis of the documentation, evaluation of the design, and evaluation of the effective operation of the ICFR.
 The results of these evaluations are reflected in the aforementioned Internal Control System Assessment Reports, prepared by the different Internal Audit units and by the Corporate Internal Audit Area.

-The Corporate Internal Audit Area assesses the performance of the Internal Control System for the main IT systems, as indicated in section F.3.2 of this that have been entrusted to them.
-Also indicate whether there is an action plan that endeavors to correct or mitigate the weaknesses observed.
+The Corporate Internal Audit Area assesses the performance of the Internal Control System for the main IT systems, as indicated in section F.3.2 of this report.